JoshCheek/graphql_vs_sql/README.md

 I asked on [Twitter](https://twitter.com/josh_cheek/status/1012490394683224064) why GraphQL didn't just roll with an existing query language like SQL or Cypher.
 I think people misunderstood the question as suggesting we should give clients query access to the database.
-That wasn't what I was asking.

-If they want to map a query language to app code, then why not choose an existing query language that everyone already knows?
+Instead, I was saying that if they want to map a query language to app code, then why not choose an existing query language that everyone already knows?
 Just because it's SQL doesn't mean it's implemented by a relational database, it's "Structured Query Language", not "Relational Database Query Language"